canonical/docs.conjure-up.io/en/walkthrough.md

 ## Summary

 Finally, the summary screen presents you with all the information necessary to access and start using your big software.
-In the below figure we provide you with how to access and use your **kubectl** binary along with the Kubernetes **cluster-info** and how to access the **Kibana** dashboard for viewing things such as Filebeat and Topbeat.

 ***Figure: Summary***
 << update screenshot >>

+!!!
+Note:
+    In the above figure you can see that Cloud Native Integration has been enabled and is now available to your Kubernetes cluster.
+Please see [k8s and aws cloud native integration](cni/k8s-and-aws.html) for more information.

 Pressing `Q` will return you back to the shell with your deployment left intact.